tdauth/cpp-futures-promises/README.md

 The new library should also clarify the semantics of the different non-blocking combinators as well as shared and non-shared futures and promises.

 ## Advanced Futures and Promises
-The project provides advanced futures and promises which are implemented for Folly and Boost.Thread only at the moment.
+The project provides advanced futures and promises which are implemented with the help of Folly and Boost.Thread only at the moment.
 The advanced futures and promises are declared in the namespace `adv` and provide the a basic functionality with extensions which are missing from Folly and Scala.
 The following classes and class templates are provided by the library: